Policy Features Included in Office SharePoint Server 2007

 After the document expires, you can determine the actions that the policy control will take.
 For example, the policy can delete the document, or define a workflow task to have Office SharePoint Server 2007 route the document for permission to destroy it.
 In addition, the Expiration policy feature provides the capability for you to build and use a custom plug-in "action" to be performed on the item after it reaches its expiration date.

-For more information about workflows, see Workflows in Windows SharePoint Services in the Microsoft Windows SharePoint Services 3.0 SDK.
+For more information about workflows, see Windows SharePoint Workflows in the Microsoft Windows SharePoint Services 3.0 SDK.

 Office SharePoint Server 2007 provides an auditable system of record.
 As such, Office SharePoint Server 2007 automatically logs events and activities performed by Office SharePoint Server 2007, custom solutions, and users.
 This Auditing feature is available for documents, as well as list items that are not part of a document, such as items in task lists, issues lists, discussion groups, and calendars.
 The Auditing feature addresses and logs information for events such as the following: